kube-burner/kube-burner/docs/ocp.md

 ### cluster-density-ms

-Lightest version of this workload family,each iteration the following objects in each of the created namespaces:
+Lightest version of this workload family, each iteration the following objects in each of the created namespaces:

 - 1 ImageStream
 - 4 Deployments with two pod replicas (pause) mounting 4 secrets, 4 configmaps and 1 downwardAPI volume each